gamblevore/jeebox/README.md

 Jeebox parses a UTF-8 string into a tree of 'nodes'.
 Jeebox is simple because each node only needs two strings to describe it, the `name` and the `type`.
 Jeebox is extensible like XML (no keywords), meaning you can describe anything.

 Jeebox has a C-API and a C++ API.
 The parse-speed is around the same as TinyXML2's, it's pretty fast!
-Jeebox tends to be very expressive, meaning that (depending on what you are doing) documents can be much smaller than XML/JSON, but never bigger.
+Jeebox is highly expressive, meaning that (depending on what you are doing) documents **can be** much smaller than XML/JSON, but never bigger.
 Jeebox is small at 158K compiled.

 The C++ interface is quite easy to use.
 Being simple makes Jeebox memory-tight.